oszuidwest/zwfm-metadata/EXTENDING.md

 ## Adding a New Output

-Outputs implement the `core.Output` interface and typically embed `core.BaseOutput` for common functionality.
+Outputs implement the `core.Output` interface and typically embed `core.OutputBase` for common functionality.

 ### 1. Create Output Structure